Creating sustainable threat intelligence report delivery

 The organization was looking to research audience needs, experiment with reporting products, and create dissemination channels.
 As a young organization within a large company, the client did not have the capacity to devote to this effort and asked Kalles Group to do the heavy lifting.

-The three service outcomes Kalles Group was charged with were to provide:
+The three outcomes Kalles Group was charged with to provide were:

 - Actionable, timely, and open-source intelligence reporting